shesek/express-subroute/README.md

 with all the methods used in the route.
 In addition, if none of the handlers you register handle the request, an 405 Method not allowed response is sent.

+For more info, see [the code](https://github.com/shesek/express-subroute/blob/master/index.coffee) (~30 lines) and [the tests](https://github.com/shesek/express-subroute/blob/master/test.coffee).

 Related:

 - https://github.com/visionmedia/express/pull/1511